-For adoptive parents, choosing an adoption professional make or break their adoption experience.
+For adoptive parents, choosing an adoption agency or attorney can make or break their adoption experience.
 Here are some tips from the experts on how to choose the right professional.

-1) Where are you licensed to operate?
+Where are you licensed to operate?

-There are many expenses involved in an adoption: social workers, agencies, attorneys, expectant mother living expenses, counselors, doctors, hospitals, notary fees, process server, and court fees to name a few - make sure you get a complete list so you can plan realistically.
+There are many expenses involved in an adoption: social workers, agencies, attorneys, expectant mother living expenses, counselors, doctors, hospitals, notary fees, process server, and court fees to name a few - make sure you get a complete list so you can budget and plan realistically.

-4) What kind of support do you offer expectant mothers before, during, and after the adoption?
+What kind of support do you offer expectant mothers before, during, and after the adoption?

-We’re not talking about financial support here, but options education, individual counseling (before and after placement), separate legal representation, housing referrals, child care, and birth mother support groups.
+We’re not just talking about financial support here, but options education, individual counseling (before and after placement), separate legal representation, housing referrals, child care, and birth mother support groups.
 Every expectant mother should be offered her own attorney at no cost to her along with at least 12 counseling sessions from a counselor who is experienced with issues related to grief and loss.

 Ask about how the professional screens expectant mothers and how they determine what kind of characteristics she’s hoping for in an adoptive family for her child.
 Be sure to have an honest conversation about your general parameters for the adoption and for the child you will ultimately welcome into your home, including living expenses, post-adoption contact, and drug and alcohol exposure.

-TIP: An ethical adoption professional will help guide you through a thoughtful, judgment-free consideration of your tolerances related to drug and alcohol exposure, mental health or medical issues, learning disabilities, ethnicity, and contact after adoption.
+Tip: An ethical adoption professional will help guide you through a thoughtful, judgment-free consideration of your tolerances related to drug and alcohol exposure, mental health or medical issues, learning disabilities, ethnicity, and contact after adoption.

-6) What's your view of open adoption, and do you use written post-adoption contact agreements?
+What's your view of open adoption, and do you use written post-adoption contact agreements?

 Your relationship with your child’s birth family is central to your child’s developing a positive self-identity.
 Find a professional who will help you plan for and navigate that relationship in a child-centered way.

-No matter how open and loving your relationship is with your child’s birth parents, you make sure the agreement about post-adoption contact is written down and signed by everyone.
+No matter how open and loving your relationship is with your child’s birth parents, you should make sure the agreement about post-adoption contact is written down and signed by everyone.

 Does your fee agreement include a nondisclosure provision or anything else that would restrict us from speaking critically about our experience with your organization?